plrguez/fuse-od-source/Platform/readme.txt

     Open the virtual keyboard

     `L1`
-    Open File selector dialog
+    If not mapped in Joystick options start a hotkey combo

     `R1`
-    Open General options dialog
+    If not mapped in Joystick options start a hotkey combo

     `Left Stick`
-    Nothing or As `Cursor` if used the `Power`+`B` hotkey on RG350
+    Nothing or As `Cursor` if used the `Power`+`B` hotkey on some OpenDingux handhelds (RG350)

     `Right Stick`
-    On RG350 models you can activate Mouse with `Power`+`B` hotkey and use to emulate Kempston mouse
+    On some OpenDingux models (RG350) you can activate Mouse with `Power`+`B` hotkey and use to emulate Kempston mouse

     `L2`
-    Left click with mouse emulation
+    Left click in mouse emulation

     `R2`
-    Right click with mouse emulation
+    Right click in mouse emulation

 Buttons in Menu and Forms:
 --------------------------
     `Cursor`, `Left Stick`
-    Move.
-There is no need of use `Power`+`B` hotkey on RG350 for use the left stick on menus
+    Move

     `A`, `Start`
     Select the option or accept the options at form